Career-Nexus/Career-Nexus-Backend/documentation/templates/input.md

 # Retrieve Portfolio Projects

 This API retrieves all the project portfolio uploaded by the user.
 N.B:By passing a portfolio_id in the url, data of a particular portfolio could be retrieved.
+Also, portfolios of other users can be retrieved by adding a user_id query parameter to the url endpoint.

 **Endpoint:**`/project/`